For an overview of the Optus supplied Powerline Adaptors, select from below for more information.

-An example of where powerline adaptors are recommended is when using an Yes TV by Fetch set top box, which requires a high speed connection to deliver video content and the set top box may not be WiFi compatible or WiFi in the house may be poor.
+An example of where powerline adaptors are recommended is when using a Yes TV by Fetch set top box, which requires a high speed connection to deliver video content and the set top box may not be WiFi compatible or WiFi in the house may be poor.

 Powerline Adaptors if used to connect a computer to your network, support both the Windows and Mac OS-X operating systems.